Nigeria is an evolving economy with the highest population in Africa, and also the highest rate of entrepreneurs in the world.

 The bottom line is to pitch an idea that you are familiar with, don’t pitch what someone recommends to you.
 The relevance that you have in that particular field makes you stand a better chance of winning.

 Here is my principle, for example, I am a digital nomad by experience, I have various skills in tech-related stuff such as web development, digital marketing.
 If I were to pitch a business idea to get the Tony Elumemlu Grant I will pitch something related to tech, why is this? because I have relevant experience, and I can always defend myself with enough confidence.

 Just in case you don’t know the kind of business that you can get started with, you can click the link to the article below to get started.

 4. Take The Personality Test.

-The next section that you would be presented is the personality assessment test, this is a psychological based test to assess the kind of personality that you have when it comes to running a business.
+The next section that you would be presented with is the personality assessment test, this is a psychological based test to assess the kind of personality that you have when it comes to running a business.